MENU

 c/o applicant

-Self-addressed US priority envelope with postage stamps worth US$ 10.10, if Consular Mortuary Certificate is to be mailed to applicant.
+Self-addressed USPS priority envelope with postage stamps at the prevailing rate, if CMC is to be mailed to the applicant.

 US Post Office